-Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported. whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+We encourage all members of the Penn State Schuylkill community to report all crimes and other emergencies to University Police and Public Safety in a timely manner.
+University Police and Public Safety should be notified of any crime, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.